 Plans for the project

 The project needs to grow from a small scale feasibility study into a full blown programme of work.
 This programme will need time (we are looking at four to five years to deliver the full benefits).
 The programme shape and size is being developed now.

 - building capability (such as Reproducible Analytical Pipelines etc.)

 - harmonisation and standards

 The team will need to expand to deliver on these areas.
 Most of the resource and effort will be two-fold:

 - target the transformation of data from spreadsheets into Tidy Data

 - develop the pipelines that ensure a repeatable, automated and sustainable approach

-An exciting development that will be reduce, and eventually end the reliance on the need for this transformation is RAPs.
+An exciting development that will be reduce, and eventually end the reliance on the need for this transformation is the Reproducible Analytical Pipeline (RAP).
 These initiatives build the tools that create Tidy Data from the source data and help support the automation of the outputs.

-The good news is that some departments are already designing RAPs to produce their statistics and this is growing across the GSS.
-See the GangStaS Data RAP blog for further details.
+The good news is that some departments are already designing RAPs to produce their statistics and reproducible analysis is growing across the GSS.
+The RAP champions page and GangStaS Data RAP blog give further details.